Can You Turn Against a Red Arrow?

 Red Arrow

 Other states prohibit all turns against a red arrow.
-In these states, you must stop at a clearly marked limit line or before entering the crosswalk.
+In these states, you must stop at a marked limit line or before entering the crosswalk.
 If there isn’t a stop line or crosswalk, you must stop before entering the intersection.
-You must then remain stopped until the light turns green, or a flashing yellow arrow is displayed.

 California is one state that prohibits all turns against the red arrow.
 The California Vehicle Code (V.C.
 21453):